arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/gatk/README.md

 ### Performance Summary

 GATK is able to process genomics data on both HPCs.
 The new GATK Sparck-based tools appear to be notably faster than the legacy GATK3 implementations.
-Since the JVM is used for many of these applications, it did seem to make sense to do performance sweeps using MPI and OpenMP.
+Since the JVM is used for many of these applications, it didn't make sense to do performance sweeps using MPI and OpenMP.
 The JVM is already threading efficiently to take advantage of multiple processing cores and the Spark tools are capable of doing map/reduce-style processing.

+Several of the tests appear to be IO bound.
+The C5n (x86) architecture appeared to have a clear advantage here for unknown reasons.
+It may be due to IO setup on the node and merits further x86 vs ARM comparisons.
+One related factor noticed in logs is a custom "IntelDeflator" that Java uses to speed up decompression of files.
+Checking/making an ARM equivalent of this may be helpful.
+This observation was consistent in both the counting tests (higher IO/lower CPU) and the dedup test (more CPU) with 59.54 m vs 45.81 m, respectively ARM, Intel.

 GATK appears to be marginally faster on C6gn (Aarch64) compared to C5n (X86) for the tasks tested.